foraker/tinymce_equation_editor/README.md

 ### view.coffee

 This is the base class for all the view classes.
 It implements a `$` method to allow easy scoping to the current element.
-The constructor accepts `$el` if passing a jQuery-ified element or `el` and then jQuery-ifies it.
+The constructor accepts `$el` for passing a jQuery-ified element or `el` which is then jQuery-ified.

 ### config.json